 The two most common types of home 3D printers are resin MSLA (Masked StereoLithogrAphy) and filament FDM (Fused Deposition Modeling).
 Resin 3D printers use a UV-cured material to form a model layer-by-layer as it rises from a vat of liquid.
 This style of 3D printing can create very finely detailed models, but it requires more clean-up and post-processing than you might expect.
 Filament 3D printers use a feedstock material that is fed into a hot nozzle and extruded out layer-by-layer to form a solid model.
 This style of printing requires little-to-no post-processing, but results in a generally coarser appearance.

 There are several factors to consider before buying a 3D printer in 2021, so be sure to consider the questions before making a choice.

 Shopping Tips for Best 3D Printers

 - Resin MSLA or Filament FDM?
 The two most popular styles of desktop 3D printing, resin MSLA and filament FDM 3D printers offer various strengths and weaknesses, and choosing the style more suited for your application will help you get better results.
-Resin 3D printers typically require messy post-processing involving isopropyl alcohol and UV curing, but are capable of highly detailed prints ideal for making miniatures.
-Filament 3D printers are typically less expensive and the material is available in a wider selection of colors, but the printed parts can be coarse and lack fine detail.
+For many , especially beginners, filament 3D printers are a better choice because they are easier to use and offer a wide variety of colors.

 - How much build volume do you need?
 If you want to print out large parts in a single print, you’ll need a printer with ample build volume.
 This is usually directly tied to the price of the machine, so a larger printer is going to cost more money.
 Printers with a 100mm cubed or less build volume are on the smaller side, 150 to 220mm cubed are average, and 250mm inch cubed and above are considered large format.